- Location: New York

 There are various situations, all of which apply to the seller.

-Situation four: If the owner never registered the vehicle, he or she must submit to the DMV an Affidavit of Sale or Transfer form.
+Situation four: If the owner never registered the vehicle, he or she must submit to the DMV an Affidavit of Sale or Transfer (Form MV-51).
 The seller must also supply the buyer with proof of ownership and the bill of sale that the seller obtained from the vehicle's former owner.